confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

 The result should have the `State: STOPPED` as part of it.

-3. Remove the schema linking (disaster to main)
+3. Remove the Schema Linking (disaster to main)

 ```shell
 # pause is needed before deleting